 All of these and so much more (and I haven’t even mentioned his temperament, pathologically narcissistic personality and dubious business history plus his unwillingness to make his tax returns available and his notion that nukes are mere playground toys) are disqualifying enough to be Commander-in-Chief and President of our nation.
 However, the one single faux pas that should have immediately disqualified him was his comment about his always wanting the Purple Heart.The other examples indicate he is a bigoted jerk.
 The Purple Heart comment proves he is a stupid one as well because he clearly doesn’t know what the Purple Heart means.

 The honor, which actually had its roots during the American Revolution under Continental Army Commander-in-Chief Washington, has been awarded to nearly 2 million Americans since April 5, 1917 who had been wounded or killed in combat against our enemies.
 It is the oldest military award still given to U.S. service members.

 On August 1, Trump said in Virginia after a vet gave him his Purple Heart, “Man that’s like big stuff.
 I've always wanted to get the real Purple Heart.
-This was much easier,”Trump, who successfully avoided to military draft on five occasions, according to a report in the New York Times, never had the opportunity “to get the real Purple Heart.”
+This was much easier,”Trump, who successfully avoided the military draft on five occasions, according to a report in the New York Times, never had the opportunity “to get the real Purple Heart.”